void

 The soldiers who erected the mentioned monument would have belonged to Beskidenkorps, a German unit that was formed in the Laborec valley in late March and early April 1915.

 The troops who made up Beskidenkorps were mainly recruited from these provinces: Hesse (25.
 Reservedivision), East Prussia (35.
-Reservedivision) and Pomeriana (4.
+Reservedivision) and Pomerania (4.
 Division).
 The only possible Brandenburgers in this army corps appear to be Dragoner-Regiment „von Arnim“ (2.
-Brandenburgisches) Nr.
-12, allocated to 4.
+Brandenburgisches Nr.
+12), allocated to 4.
 Division.
-In peace time they were garrisoned in Gnesen (now Gniezno), actually in the province of Posen.
+In peacetime, they were garrisoned in Gnesen (now Gniezno), actually in the province of Posen.

-From 5 to 7 May Beskidenkorps fought a fierce battle against Russian forces who defended the Łupków Pass to cover the retreat of the 3rd army that was threatened by encirclement further west in the Carpathians.
+From 5 to 7 May, Beskidenkorps fought a fierce battle against Russian forces who defended the Łupków Pass to cover the retreat of the 3rd army, which was threatened by encirclement further west in the Carpathians.
 The Germans ultimately emerged victorious from the battle and the Russians withdrew northwards to positions by the river San.
 It would have been the destruction caused during this battle that Švejk observed during the break in the Łupków Pass.

 * Correct: Den Helden vom Lupkowpaß.